.380 ACP Shells

 FN 1910 & Gavrilo Princip

-Introduced in 1908 by Colt for use in its Colt Model 1908 pocket hammerless semi-automatic, the .380 ACP round has been a popular self-defense cartridge ever since.
-Seeing worldwide use in many handguns, another popular name for it is the 9mm Kurz (9mm Short).
-It uses the same bullet diameter of the 9mm – .355, just in a lighter format (95-105 grains).
-Another name for this round is the 9X17.
-Most pistols for this cartridge are of blow-back design, not unlike a .22 LR.
-Usually, it does not generate enough pressure to require a locked-breech action, although some newer .380s utilize just such an action.
+Introduced in 1908 by Colt for the Colt Model 1908 pocket hammerless semi-automatic, the .380 ACP has been a favored self-defense cartridge ever since.
+It is widely used in handguns around the world and is also known as the 9mm Kurz (9mm Short).
+The .380 ACP shares the same bullet diameter as the 9mm Luger,.355 inches, but is lighter, typically ranging from 95 to 105 grains.
+It is also referred to as 9X17.
+Most pistols chambered for this cartridge are of the blow-back design, similar to .22 LR pistols.
+Generally, it does not produce enough pressure to require a locked-breech action, though some newer .380 models do feature such mechanisms.
 If you want to know more about guns chambered in .380, read my article about them here.

 Today’s Ammo